MrKaszeba19/PapajLang/README.md

 - Execute a command **rpn** with a quoted PS expression (e.g. `rpn "2 3 + 4 *"`).
 More info about expressions in `rpn expression` and `rpn operands`.
 - Remember that all values and operands must be delimited with at least 1 whitespace char (e.g. space bar).
 - If you need help, you can type `rpn help`.
-- If you want to parse an PS script file, then execute `rpn run FILENAME`.
+- If you want to run an PS script file, then execute `rpn run FILENAME`.
 If you want to include some input parameters that would be laid on the stack when script begins, then provide them after the FILENAME delimited by space, e.g. `rpn run FILENAME param1 param2 param3`.
 All these params are treated as PS expressions.
 For example `rpn run script.rpn 2 3 4` executes script.rpn with input parameters of `2 3 4` being laid on the stack.
 - If you want to run a REPL of PapajScript, then execute `rpn repl`.